Thomson-infusory/Library_managment_software/README.md

 To watch the video tour open "video tour" file.

-To install the software open "Project Exe" folder.
+To get the .exe file for installing go to https://drive.google.com/open?id=0B7mvuLt3FzRgbWtrZHEwZUliUVpaMzA5VE50YWF4QUJOY0ZJ and download the file.

 To view all the program files open "VB" folder.